sharllesse/sharllesse/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a personal project for fun and another project that will be on steam soon !
+- 🔭 I’m currently working on a personal project for fun and another project that will be on steam soon (I wish it come true 🙏) !
 - 🌱 I’m currently learning C++ and C last year and not a big of it to be honest.
 But with C++ i was reborn !
 - ⚡ Fun fact: I'm only 17 years old and am already most of time coding and playing video games !
 (More coding than the other one)